Small World’s Café event celebrates Diversity and Good Relations

 Small Worlds Cafe

-Causeway Coast and Glens Borough Council’s Good Relations team recently organised a Small World’s Café for Council staff from across a range of service areas.
+Causeway Coast and Glens Borough Council’s Good Relations team have in the past organised a Small World’s Café ftype events for Council staff from across a range of service areas as well as local communities.

-The event was expertly facilitated by members of Belfast Friendship Club and provided a safe space to encounter people from different backgrounds and other parts of the world.
+Past events have been facilitated by members of Belfast Friendship Club.
+The events provided a safe space to engage with people from different backgrounds and other parts of the world.

-The workshop was an opportunity to get a glimpse into real lives of those who have grown up elsewhere, in a different culture or religious background.
-Participants learned more about the challenges faced by those living away from family and friends, how it felt to move to Northern Ireland and why people chose to move here.
+These workshops are a great opportunity to get a glimpse into real lives of those who have grown up elsewhere, in a different culture or religious background.
+Participants learn more about the challenges faced by those living away from family and friends, how it felt to move to Northern Ireland and why people chose to move here.

-Staff members found it to be a very worthwhile initiative, with feedback comments including ‘ an excellent worthwhile session’, ‘all staff should partake’ and ‘very informative and helpful for challenging racism’.
+Staff and participants see thiese very worthwhile initiatives, with feedback comments including ‘ an excellent worthwhile session’, ‘all staff should partake’ and ‘very informative and helpful for challenging racism’.